thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 05 March 2023
+### Daily Rundown on Monday, 06 March 2023

-- The average temperature today is 4.28˚C;
+- The average temperature today is 7.35˚C;
-- With highs of 5.91˚C and lows of 0.97˚C.
+- With highs of 7.67˚C and lows of 1.56˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->